-Approximately 22% of adults in Cheshire East are physically active for less than 30mins a week and we know that lack of physical activity is a major contributory factor to poor health.
+Approximately 22% of adults in Cheshire East are physical activity for less than 30mins a week and we know that lack of physical activity is a major contributory factor to poor health.
 There is therefore a need to encourage more active lifestyles in the Borough.
 Deprivation is commonly associated with poor health outcomes and Handforth has pockets of deprivation towards the north of the parish.
 As such, ensuring access to healthcare, open space, recreation and physical activity opportunities is especially important to reduce the impact of health inequalities.
-Improved links are needed with public green and open spaces such as Meriton Road Park, Stanley Hall Park and the green space around Oakmere to support improved health and wellbeing.
-Ensuring multi-modal accessibility for all to Wythenshawe Hospital and local doctors surgeries is also vital.
+Improved links are needed with public green and open spaces such as Meriton Road Park, Delamere Road and Henbury Road to support improved health and wellbeing.
+Whilst ensuring multi-modal accessibility for all to Wythenshawe Hospital and local doctors surgeries is also vital.